christianshub/dll-injector/README.md

 ## Introduction

 Remote DLL injection works by injecting a DLL (the payload) on disk into a remote process that calls `LoadLibrary` (or the native `LdrLoadDll`), thereby forcing a DLL to be loaded in the context of that process.
 Once the remote process loads the DLL, the OS automatically calls the DLL’s `DllMain` function, which is defined by the creator of the DLL.
-This function contains the hack and has as much access to the system as theprocess in which it is running.
+This function contains the hack and has as much access to the system as the process in which it is running.

 ## Step-by-step approach